-5.1.3 Required Pre-Submittal Meetings (Ongoing)
+4.1.3 Pre-Submittal Meetings (Ongoing)

-Description: Pre-submittal meetings are required for certain development applications.
+Description: Pre-submittal meetings are required for certain development applications, and are available as optional meetings for all other applications.
 Meetings are attended by representatives from the DSC's partner work groups, the applicant, and the applicant's representatives.
 Pre-submittal meetings are intended to ensure the applicant understands applicable development regulations prior to submitting a formal application, and to provide a comprehensive summary of applicable UDO and transportation requirements, stormwater and development engineering regulations, and infrastructure capacity.